BWF freezes rankings, says positions as on March 17 to be basis for entry, seedings in future events

 "The Badminton World Federation (BWF) can announce it will freeze World Rankings and World Junior Rankings until further notice.
 The freezing of rankings will be backdated to Week 12, which is the week following the last international tournament that was played – the YONEX All England Open 2020," BWF said in a release.
 "The ranking lists issued on 17 March 2020 will serve as a basis for entry and seeding into the next international tournaments – although it is difficult to say at this stage when this may be."
 Shuttlers in the singles competition have to be inside top-16 of world rankings to qualify for the Olympics.
 The cut-off for doubles is also top-16.

 "At present, it is difficult to predict when the next international tournament will take place with further tournaments also expected to be suspended in May and June."
-PTI ATK PM PM.
+The world body said it will take time to decide on the process of unfreezing the world rankings as it will depend on how the international calender looks once things improve.
+"BWF will provide more information in due course regarding the process as to how the rankings will eventually be 'unfrozen' following the commencement of the international circuit," BWF said.

+"However, it is difficult to outline the exact procedure until we have an exact overview of what the international calendar will look like once play resumes and suspended tournaments have been rescheduled.
+"We are seeking to define a solution to unfreeze the rankings in a staggered way to avoid any extreme drop off of points from previous tournaments causing an extreme impact on the ranking structure."
+Many international stars, including Saina and Kashyap, had suggested that the qualification period for the Tokyo Olympics be extended in light of tournaments getting cancelled due to the coronavirus outbreak.

+The governing body said it will start reviewing the Olympic qualification system but a decision will take several weeks.
+"Following yesterday's announcement to reschedule the Tokyo 2020 Olympic Games to 23 July to 8 August 2021, BWF will now also initiate a review process to confirm any impacts on the Olympic qualification system," BWF said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)